How much does it cost?

 What method do you use to create dreadlocks?

 I use the backcomb and crochet method to create dreadlocks.
 This is a quick and neat way of starting new dreads so your dreads will look nice from day one.
-Some other techniques are rip and twist, backcombing, waxing and neglect.
-These techniques take a lot of time to process into dreadlocks and I don’t recommend them.
+I have tried various other methods in my own hair and this is by far the best way of starting dreads off and works on ALL hair types.

 How long does my hair have to be?